Appellate Tribunal for Electricity: Composition

-The Chairperson of Appellate Tribunal for Electricity should be sitting or retired judge of high court or Supreme court.
+The Chairperson of the Appellate Tribunal for Electricity should be a sitting or retired judge of High Court or the Supreme court.
 The group of eminent members selected from all professions of life is formed to choose the Chairperson and members of the Tribunal.

-Appellate Tribunal for Electricity includes one judicial and two technical members.
+The Appellate Tribunal for Electricity includes a chairperson, one judicial member, and three technical members.

-Justice Ramesh Ranganathan is the judicial member and Chairperson since 02.12.2022, Mr. Sandesh Kumar Sharma is the technical member for electricity since 16.09.2021 and Dr. Ashutosh Karnatak is the Technical Member for Petroleum and Natural Gas since 22.05.2020.
+Justice Ramesh Ranganathan, Chairperson since 2 December 2022.

-The period of service will be three years or attaining age of super annuation or issuance of orders for the appointment of new Chairman.
+The service period will be four years or attaining the age of superannuation, or issuance of orders for the appointment of a new Chairperson.